 ‘Sitting with Jane’ was a sculpture trail made up of 24 ‘BookBenches’ in and around Basingstoke, each uniquely designed and painted by a professional artist with their personal interpretation of a Jane Austen theme.
 The trail linked together locations – all with free public access.
 It was in place in the summer of 2017 and was be accompanied by a dedicated web site, a free to download app and a trail guide.

-After, the benches were auctioned in aid of our charity partner, Ark Cancer Centre Charity to leave a valuable lasting legacy in the region.
+After the event had finished, the benches were auctioned off in aid of our charity partner, Ark Cancer Centre Charity, to leave a valuable lasting legacy in the region.